LGBTQ rights in Ghana: Harassment and abuse

 On 21 July 2011, Paul Evans Aidoo, the Western Region Minister, ordered all gay people in the west of the country to be rounded up and arrested and called on landlords and tenants to inform on people they suspected of being gay.
 Statements made by public leaders and officials have impact, and are often followed with violent acts towards the LGBTQ community.

 Pearl, a 30-year old lesbian woman from Ghana, shares that Ghanaians take action into their own hands when dealing with the LGBTQ community.
 Pearl shares that in September 2009, she was taken to a conference room in her village, amongst 50 other villagers.
 In this room, Pearl was repeatedly asked if she was lesbian, and when she stated that she was not, village members beat her.
 Amongst these villagers was a young boy who wanted to burn her alive.

 Similar experiences are shared by other LGBTQ Ghanaians.
 It is viewed as shameful and as a disgrace for people to have family members that identify as LGBTQ.
 Emelia, a thirty-year-old woman, shared that when her father discovered that she was lesbian, he beat her with his fists and a broken beer bottle.
 Similarly, Agnes, a 26-year-old, shared that when her father discovered her sexuality, he chased her out of her house with a machete, and threatened to murder her if she returned.
-The type of violence LGBT-identifying peoples face in Ghana is found not only in community settings, but also in familiar settings, such as one's family.
+The type of violence LGBTQ-identifying peoples face in Ghana is found not only in community settings, but also in familiar settings, such as one's family.